 From its beginning, our group has been a community player participating in the Inman Park Festival & Parade for several years.
 With the support of our Grant Park, Inman Park, & Cabbagetown neighbors and patrons, CCGW has held several benefits on our own and with former neighbors Stone Soup and Garden*Hood to raise money for several charitable causes.
 After participating in Cabbagetown’s Chomp & Stomp for many years, CCGW was asked to create the 2012 Spirit Award.
 That award is our signature item, a specially designed garden gnome.

-Now as Atlanta Clay Works we will continue to grow our community outreach with emty bowl fundraisers, veteran workshops, and more.
+Now as Atlanta Clay Works we have continued to grow our community outreach with the Atlanta Empty Bowls fundraiser for the Atlanta Food Bank, refugee and veteran workshops with grants from KBOA, and more.